-The group who slept late went to bed around 3:45 am and woke up around 10:45 on the average.
-They also ate breakfast at noon, lunch at 2:30 pm, dinner at 8:15 pm and the last meal at 10:00 pm.
+The group who slept late went to bed around 3:45 am and woke up around 10:45 on average.
+They also ate breakfast at noon, lunch at 2:30 pm, dinner at 8:15 pm, and the last meal at 10:00 pm.

 The researchers found that those who ate after 8:00 pm were more likely to have a higher BMI, even after controlling for sleep timing and duration.

 Sleep is an important factor in weight gain.
-Make the effort to get a good night’s sleep by make little changes to your lifestyle.
+Make the effort to get a good night’s sleep by making little lifestyle changes.

 If you’re the type that has trouble sleeping, consider listening to music while sleeping or using white noise to help you fall asleep and stay rested.